picoCTF/start-problem-dev/README.md

 - For web challenges, include all vendor external scripts, stylesheets, etc. needed at runtime into the challenge source.
-We want to make sure files remain available and that players can access everything needed for a challenge via picoCTF-controlled domains.
+We want to make sure files remain available and that players can access everything needed for a challenge via picoCTF-controlled domains
 - Do not make outbound Internet requests from challenges at runtime, as access will be blocked on our servers
 - Assume that challenges will not have outbound Internet access at runtime.
 (We may be able to make exceptions in specific cases.)
-Note that you can add another container to the challenge’s network to support exfiltrating data to another host.
+Note that you can add another container to the challenge’s network to support exfiltrating data to another host
 - Challenges should not rely on externally-hosted services (such as third-party APIs) at runtime.
-We cannot guarantee that these services will remain accessible or compatible, which can lead to challenges breaking over time.
+We cannot guarantee that these services will remain accessible or compatible, which can lead to challenges breaking over time